apache/fury/docs/benchmarks/README.md

 Serialize data java byte array.

 #### Java schema consistent serialization
-The deserialization peer must have same class definition as the serialization peer.
+The deserialization peer must have same class definition with the serialization peer.
 No class forward/backward compatibility are supported in this mode.

 <img width="22%" alt="" src="serialization/bench_serialize_STRUCT_to_array_time.png">